patxoca/arv.factory/docs/source/tutorial.rst

-Usually you'll need to save the objects created by the factory to some persistent storage in order to perform the testing. ``arv.factory`` implements functionality for creating *persistent factories*.
+Usually you'll need to save the objects created by the factory to some persistent storage in order to perform the testing. ``arv.factory`` implements functionality to ease defining *persistent metafactories*.

 Persistent factories are just factories that define the ``make`` method.
-This method just creates and returns an object saved to the backend.
+This method just creates and returns an object that has been saved to the storage backend.

-At this point ``arv.factory`` only defines a factory for persisting Django models:
+In order to avoid dependency problems ``arv.factory`` does no provide any persistent factory by itself.
+The companion package ``arv.factory_django`` defines a base metafactory for persisting Django models:

 .. code-block:: python

-   >>> from arv.factory.api import DjangoFactory
+   >>> from arv.factory_django.api import DjangoFactory
    >>> class MyModelFactory(DjangoFactory):
    ...     defaults = {"name": "Bob"}
    ...     constructor = MyModel